turingschool-examples/backend_mod_1_prework/section3/reflection.md

 1. What is a Hash, and how is it different from an Array?

-A hash is almost like an array that is full of variables and their values.
+A hash is full of keys and their respective values.
 An array is just a list of elements.

 1. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.